rooftop-media/ktty-tutorial/js/version1.0/tutorial.md

 On a Windows terminal, like Powershell, open a text file with Ktty and navigate to the last character of a line, before the cursor jumps to the next line, and type.

-You'll find that text is strangely inserted into the *beginning* of that line, while the cursor moves right as though typing a space at the *end* of the line.
+You'll likely find that text is strangely inserted into the *beginning* of that line, while the cursor moves right as though typing a space at the *end* of the line.

 This bug is happening because Windows represents "newlines" in files